-This article is a follow up of the previous: Why Bots are the next Big Bang in UX.
-I closed the article with introducing the onboarding process.
-To be more specific the importance of tutorials.
-Which can be summarized:
+This article is a follow-up of the previous: Why Bots are the next Big Bang in UX.
+I closed the article with the introduction of the onboarding process, to be more specific, the importance of tutorials, which can be summarized this way:

 “So next time the user talks to the bot, it should be more like a conversation between friends who know each other.”

 So the bot in my example — poncho, the funny weather bot — ensures this by creating “hooks” based on the preferences of the user.
 However, there’s no guarantee that the person who is using it the first time will give precise information.

 That’s why a good designer needs to think one step ahead.

 In this article, we’re going to answer the following questions: